1996年5月托福阅读全真试题

 crater each year to replace that melted from below.
 If too

-much volcanic heat is discharged, the craters ice pack will
+much volcanic heat is discharged, the crater s ice pack will

 melt away entirely and the caves will vanish along with the